 Ashley Burns, Staff

-Meet Ashley Burns, CHC’s Program Director of YEAH! & our soon to be Hayward site!
+Meet Ashley Burns, CHC’s Interim Director of DreamCatcher & our soon to be Hayward site!
 Ashley has had a passion for helping young people all her life.
 Being able to motivate young people to believe they deserve more in life, is just one part of the job that brings her and her staff joy.
 “Watching them grow into their personality and into their job brings a smile to my heart.”
 Ashley works closely with her team to not only provide a dignified place for the youth to live but to also encourage them to find a job by giving them the tools they need to retain that job.

 “Seeing how far a youth has come is the most exciting part of the future of our youth.”, says Ashley.
 “I always tell our youth, whatever you do be consistent.”
 She makes sure that every youth is ready for the next step and checks in on them every step of the way.